Atilla106/members.atilla.org/README.md

 - Install the project Gems : `bundle install`

 Once the Ruby setup is done, SASS should be compiled on-the-fly by the Django server.

+Configuration
+---

+- Copy the exemple file `members/localSettings.py.example` to `members/localSettings.py`

+- Set your LDAP credentials in `members/localSettings.py`

+- Review the project settings in `members/settings.py`